A field guide to the decentralized internet

 Computation On-chain execution Off-chain compute, on-chain verify

-Privacy All transactions public Off-chain verification preserves privacy
+Privacy All transactions public Off-chain computation preserves privacy

 Full node cost High (~2TB SSD for Ethereum) Low (~15GB for Bitcoin UTXO set)